iiichiko/learngit/readme.txt

-git is a distributed version control system. git is free software. wgit has a mutable index called stag.
+git is a distributed version control system. git is free software. git has a mutable index called stag.

-Aww changes.
+get some changes.